frehoy/pgstream/README.md

 # pgstream

-Exploring PostgREST and Postgresql for "streaming" event tracking.
+Exploring PostgREST and Postgresql for "streaming" event tracking and job scheduling.
+Turned into an excercise in golang.